maxzheng/great-life-guide/README.rst

 Happiness
 ---------

-There are a few ways to achieve happiness -- a lasting inner peace and contentment regardless of what's going on so you can freely do everything that you want without emotional hindrance:
+There are a few ways to improve/train happiness -- a lasting inner peace and contentment regardless of what's going on so you can freely do everything that you want without emotional hindrance:

 1. Be part of a community, such as being an good member of a family, company, or society in pursuit of common goals.
 2. Work towards meaningful goals, such as getting married and having kids or improving the world.